serroml/mcserver-gcp-shell/README.md

 The script will only work correctly when you have an account at https://playit.gg, logged in and created the tunnel in your playit.gg account.

+If you followed the steps correctly and there were no problems, you should be able to enjoy your free, private Minecraft server.

 The docker-compose file contains the configuration of how the container will be created to run for your server, if you want to run a specific version you must edit it and change the version you want by editing the line "VERSION: ".